Paris Notre Dame Gargoyles

 These sculptures are part of the collection of chimeras added in the 19th century during the restoration of Notre-Dame by Viollet-le-Duc.
 They are not gargoyles (which serve to drain water) but rather decorative and symbolic elements.

-Where to see the gargoyles at Notre Dame
+How to Visit the Gargoyles at Notre Dame

 By climbing the towers of Notre Dame, you can get up close to the gargoyles and enjoy panoramic views of Paris.
-The gallery of chimeras is the famous balcony located between the two bell towers of Notre Dame, where visitors could admire the legendary stone creatures up close, including the famous Thinker (pensive demon).
+The gallery of chimeras is the famous balcony located between the two bell towers of Notre Dame, where visitors could admire the legendary stone creatures up close, including the famous Thinker.

 Chimeras at Notre Dame cathedral